kriszyp/msgpackr/README.md

 ## Record Structure Extension Definition
 The record struction extension uses tag 6 to declare a new record structure.
 This is followed by an array where the first byte indicates the tag of the record structure and the remaining elements are the field names.
 The record tag id must be from 0x40 - 0xff (and therefore replaces one byte representations of positive integers 64 - 255, which can alternately be represented with int or uint types).
 The extension declaration must be immediately follow by the field names of the record structure.

-## Additional value types
-cbor-x supports `undefined` (using fixext1 + type: 0 + data: 0 to match other JS implementations), `NaN`, `Infinity`, and `-Infinity` (using standard IEEE 754 representations with doubles/floats).

 ### Dates
-cbor-x saves all JavaScript `Date`s using the standard CBOR date extension (type -1), using the smallest of 32-bit, 64-bit or 96-bit format needed to store the date without data loss (or using 32-bit if useTimestamp32 options is specified).
+cbor-x saves all JavaScript `Date`s using the standard CBOR date extension (tag 1).

 ### Structured Cloning
-With structured cloning enabled, cbor-x will also use extensions to store Set, Map, Error, RegExp, ArrayBufferView objects and preserve their types.
+With structured cloning enabled, cbor-x will also use tags/extensions to store Set, Map, Error, RegExp, ArrayBufferView objects and preserve their types.

 ## Alternate Encoding/Package
-The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [cbor-x](https://github.com/kriszyp/cbor-x) for the CBOR format.
+The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [msgpackr](https://github.com/kriszyp/msgpackr) for the MessagePack format, with the same API and design.
 A quick summary of the pros and cons of using MessagePack vs CBOR are:
 * MessagePack has wider adoption, and, at least with this implementation is slightly more efficient (by roughly 1%).
-* CBOR has an official IETF standardization track, and the record extensions is conceptually/philosophically a better fit for CBOR tags.
+* CBOR has an [official IETF standardization track](https://tools.ietf.org/html/rfc7049), and the record extensions is conceptually/philosophically a better fit for CBOR tags.

 ## License